toms3t/Propalyzer/README.md

 - Install packages from requirements.txt file

 ```
-$ source bin/activate (run this from the directory you created to activate the virtual environment)
+$ source env/bin/activate (run this from the directory you created to activate the virtual environment)
-$ pip install -r requirements.txt
+$ pip install -r Propinator/requirements.txt
 ```
 - Enter secret key in your /Users/[your username]/[directory name]/propinator_site/propinator_site/settings.py file
 ```